 When the "!" icon is displayed on the screen, there are abnormal conditions in the Around View® Monitor.
-This will not hinder normal driving operation but the system should be inspected by a NISSAN dealer.
+This will not hinder normal driving operation but it is recommended that the system be inspected.
+It is recommended that you visit a NISSAN dealer for this service.

 When the "[X]" icon is displayed on the screen, the camera image may be receiving temporary electronic disturbances from surrounding devices.
-This will not hinder normal driving operation but the system should be inspected by a NISSAN dealer if it occurs frequently.
+This will not hinder normal driving operation but it is recommended that the system be inspected if it occurs frequently.
+It is recommend that you visit a NISSAN dealer for this service.